SySS-Research/hashcathelper/README.md

 hashcathelper
 =============

-Wrapper for hashcat which helps you crack hashes in the hashdump format.
+Wrapper for hashcat which helps you crack hashes in the pwdump format.

 First, it bruteforces all LM hashes and uses the results to crack the corresponding NT hashes.
 Then, a large wordlist (Crackstation) is used together with a large ruleset (OneRule) to crack all remaining NT hashes.

-The hashdump format is the one which is used by secretsdump or Meterpreter's hashdump function.
+The pwdump format is the one which is used by secretsdump or Meterpreter's hashdump function.

 Notes